 The location of the Dry Bridge Flea Market also has some history in it.
 This used to be the same spot where hard-up citizens would come and sell the items in their possession in order to make some cash.
 In fact, many of the sellers who come here to the market are still making a living out of their stalls.

-This flea market is open daily from 10AM to 5PM.
-When you visit on weekends, expect more sellers but more shoppers too.
+When you visit on weekends, you can expect more sellers but more shoppers too!